Shadab Iftikhar

 In May 2010, Iftikhar was named the reserve team manager for Hesketh Bank after previously working with the junior teams since 2007 at age 17 while working on his early coaching badges.

 In 2015, he was named manager of the senior squad the day before the season began.
 Despite working with a completely new squad and a difficult start to the season, the team finished out of the relegation zone.
 He also continued to strengthen the reserve squad and saw it promoted to the top reserve league that season.
 He declined an offer to continue being the squad's manager and left the club following the season.
 While at Hesketh, he was mentored by Dave Sutton, former professional player and manager of Rochdale.

+Nelson

 In June 2012, Iftikar was appointed a first team coach of Nelson of the North West Counties Football League prior to the 2012–13 season.
 In October 2012 he temporarily took charge of the senior team after co-managers Robert Grimes and Michael Morrison resigned in October 2012.

+Central Lancashire

 He was named manager of the university men's team for the University of Central Lancashire which competes in the BUSA Football League for the 2015 season.

+Bayangol

-In May 2016, he was appointed manager of Bayangol of the Mongolia Premier League The previous season, Bayangol were playing in the Mongolia 1st League but were forced into promotion by the Mongolian Football Federation ten days before the season began after second division club, Continental, declined promotion after earning it for financial reasons.
+In May 2016, he was appointed manager of Mongolia Premier League The previous season, Bayangol were playing in the Mongolia 1st League but were forced into promotion by the Mongolian Football Federation ten days before the season began after second division club, Continental, declined promotion after earning it for financial reasons.
 Bayangol were unable to meet Premier League requirements for the team's manager to hold at least an UEFA "B" license or equivalent so they posted the opening on Twitter.
 Prior to his move to Mongolia, Iftikhar was preparing to travel to Canada for a coaching position he had accepted.

+Mongolia

 He began serving as an assistant coach for the Mongolian national team during the 2017 EAFF East Asian Cup.